|August 20th, 2011|

 _raop._tcp“).
 Now my laptop showed up as a device that could be mirrored to.

 Now my program appears on the network as an AirPlay Mirroring capable device.
 It was time to see what the iPad 2 was going to say to me on port

 7000 after it connected.
 Interestingly enough, it didn’t say anything.
 It never even connected to it!
 This was odd because

 7000 was the clearly advertised port in the Bonjour service.
 I decided that I should know what a real mirroring session is supposed to look like over the network.

-It had been many years since I had done any significant packet sniffing (back when Wireshark was called Ethereal) and so I had to learn about all the new wireless specific quirks and issues (which was actually quite fun).
-After some flailing around with Wireshark I found out that the magical mode I needed to put my wireless card in is called “monitor mode” which is also known as “passive mode” (not even “promiscuous mode” would do the trick).
-Unfortunately Wireshark cannot enable monitor mode and so I turned to KisMAC.
-The interface was a bit confusing but I got the hang of it after a little bit.
-Our neighborhood is pretty 802.11 noisy and so I had to filter a lot of the other devices out by MAC address so that the capture log would only be my own wireless network.
-I also noticed that the interface was tuned to sniffing 2.4 GHz network channels as opposed to the 5 GHz ones that my network ran on.
-So I switched my network to 2.4 GHz and restricted it to only one channel so that KisMAC would not have to perform channel hopping and potentially lose a packet in the meantime (though I think this may have caused more transmission errors and re-transmissions by doing so).
+It had been many years since I had done any significant packet sniffing (back when Wireshark was called Ethereal).
+So I had to learn about all the new wireless-specific quirks and issues (which was actually quite fun).
+After some flailing around with Wireshark, I found out that the magical mode I needed to put my wireless card in is called “monitor mode“.
+This is also known as “passive mode” (not even “promiscuous mode” would do the trick).
+Unfortunately, Wireshark cannot enable monitor mode and so I turned to KisMAC.
+The interface was a bit confusing, but I got the hang of it after a little bit.
+Our neighborhood is pretty 802.11 noisy, and so I had to filter a lot of the other devices out by MAC address so that the capture log would only be my own wireless network.
+I also noticed that the interface was tuned to sniffing 2.4 GHz network channels as opposed to the 5 GHz ones my network ran on.
+So I switched my network to 2.4 GHz and restricted it to only one channel so that KisMAC would not have to perform channel hopping and potentially lose packets in the meantime (though I think this may have caused more transmission errors and re-transmissions by doing so).

 The first thing I noticed was that the AirPlay session wasn’t even running on port